koobzaar/lol-skins/README.md

 ## Duplicated or imprecise chromas colors
 > [!IMPORTANT]\
 > Please notice that Riot Games doesn't have an endpoint to get the chromas names.
 Therefore, we created a tool to calculate an approximation to match the color.
-So some skins might have duplicated colors or a slightly mismatch.
+So some skins might have duplicated colors or a slightly mismatch, but they're all different from each other.
+Also some Mythic chroma can be just "Brown" or "Golden".

 ## Are you a developer?